-In memorial of Mr Loseby (1883-1967), who was a British solicitor practising law in Hong Kong, and in 1931 acted for Ho Chi Minh and played a critical role in preventing his deportation from Hong Kong to what was then French Indo China where he had been sentenced to death in absentia and would probably have been executed, we, together with the British Business Group Vietnam (BBGV), have initiated and sponsored a series of annual lectures on the Rule of Law.
-The lectures are for lawyers, judges, senior ministers, law students, and persons working in legal departments of Vietnam Government (about 150 people for each city).
+Mr Frank Loseby (1883-1967), after whom the lecture series is named, was a British solicitor practising law in Hong Kong.
+In 1931, he acted for Ho Chi Minh and played a critical role in preventing his deportation from Hong Kong to what was then French Indochina, where he had been sentenced to death in absentia and would probably have been executed had he been deported.

+To honour Mr. Loseby, Dragon Capital, together with the British Business Group Vietnam (BBGV), have initiated and sponsored a series of annual lectures on the Rule of Law.
+The lectures are for lawyers, judges, senior ministers, law students, and persons working in legal departments of the Vietnam Government (about 150 people from each Saigon and Hanoi).